PRAIRIES-AB-Oilsands-flyover_Amber-Bracken_TheNarwhal37

 Carbon tax in Canada

 With everything more expensive these days, Canadians are paying more and more attention to anything that might boost costs.
-That includes carbon pricing (also known as the carbon tax, levy or whatever you want to call it).
+That has long included carbon pricing (also known as the carbon tax, levy or whatever you want to call it).

-That debate has long lacked nuance, but with an increasingly strained Liberal government under Justin Trudeau facing off against a Conservative opposition led by Pierre Poilievre that is determined to make the carbon price the central issue in the next election, the nuance has all but evaporated.
-NDP Leader Jagmeet Singh also said he opposes the Liberals’ carbon pricing system.
-Meanwhile, B.C.
-NDP Premier David Eby — under pressure from BC Conservatives with a provincial election this October — recently said he’d ditch the B.C’s consumer carbon tax if federal rules change.
+That debate has long lacked nuance, but with an increasingly strained Liberal government under Mark Carney facing off against a Conservative opposition led by Pierre Poilievre that is determined to make the carbon price the central issue in the next election, the nuance has all but evaporated.
+NDP Leader Jagmeet Singh also opposed the Liberals’ consumer carbon pricing system, which Carney effectively removed as soon as he was sworn in as prime minister.

-How does the ‘carbon tax’ work in Canada?
+How did the ‘carbon tax’ work in Canada?

 First of all, it isn’t technically a tax — a price or levy would be the accurate way to describe the system, but colloquially, it’s known as a “carbon tax.”